HESA Shahed 136

-The munition is designed to attack ground targets from a distance, fired in multiples from a launch rack (in batches of five upwards) to overwhelm air defenses by consuming their resources during the attack.
-The first public footage of the drone were released in December 2021.
+The munition is designed to attack ground targets from a distance.
+The drone is typically fired in multiples from a launch rack.
+The first public footage of the drone was released in December 2021.
+Russia has made much use of the Shahed 136/Geran-2 in its invasion of Ukraine, especially in strikes against Ukrainian infrastructure, and mass-produces its own version.

 Overview

 Description

 The aircraft has a cropped delta-wing shape, with a central fuselage blending into the wings and stabilizing rudders at the tips.
 The nose section contains a warhead estimated to weigh 30–50 kg.
-The engine sits in the rear of the fuselage and drives a two-bladed propeller in a "pusher" arrangement.
+The engine sits in the rear of the fuselage and drives a two-bladed pusher propeller.
 The munition is 3.5 m long with a wingspan of 2.5 m, flies at over 185 km/h, and weighs about 200 kg.
 Range has been estimated to be anywhere from between 970-1500 km to as much as 2000-2500 km.
-The U.S. Army unclassified worldwide equipment guide states that the Shahed 136 design could support an aerial reconnaissance option although no cameras were noted in the Geran-2 drone.
+The U.S. Army unclassified worldwide equipment guide states that the Shahed 136 design supports an aerial reconnaissance option, although no cameras were noted in the Geran-2 in Russian service.

+A British report presented to the United Nations Security Council states that a version of the Shahed 136 was used in 2023 against moving vessels in the Gulf of Oman, which required a sensor to lock onto the moving target, and/or an operator in the loop with a real time sensor feed.
+An Iridium satellite phone SIM card was found in the debris, indicating possible control beyond line of sight.

+The drones appearance seems to resemble that of the Drohne-Anti-Radar (DAR) developed by Dornier Flugzeugwerke in Germany in the 1980s, but whether there was actual copying is an open question.

 Deployment

 Because of the portability of the launch frame and drone assembly, the entire unit can be mounted on the back of any military or commercial truck.

 The aircraft is launched at a slight upward angle and is assisted in initial flight by rocket launch assistance (RATO).
-The rocket is jettisoned immediately after launch, whereupon the drone's conventional Iranian-made Mado MD-550 four-cylinder piston engine (possibly a reverse-engineered German Limbach L550E, also used in other Iranian drones such as the Ababil-3) takes over.
+The rocket is jettisoned immediately after launch, whereupon the drone's conventional Iranian-made Mado MD-550 four-cylinder piston engine (a reverse-engineered German Limbach L550E) takes over.

+Comms and guidance system

+The Shahed 136 navigates via a commercial grade inertial guidance system, corrected by civilian GPS and GLONASS.
+December 2023 remains from the drones were found with SIMs and 4G modems of the type used in mobile phones.

 Electronics

 Despite no markings, experts believe the munition uses a computer processor manufactured by the American company Altera, RF modules by Analog Devices and LDO chips by Microchip Technology.

-Inspection of captured drones used by Russia during 2022 year Ukraine invasion revealed that the Shahed-136 electronics were manufactured from American- and EU-made components, such as a Texas Instruments TMS320 processor and a Polish made fuel pump on behalf of UK-based company TI Fluid Systems.
+Inspection of captured drones used by Russia during the 2022 invasion of Ukraine revealed that some Shahed-136 electronics were manufactured from foreign made components, such as a Texas Instruments TMS320 processor, a Polish made fuel pump on behalf of UK-based company TI Fluid Systems and a voltage converter from China.